 Many discussions and debates about the energy sources of the future are based on International Energy Agency (IEA) analyses.
 But what is the IEA, and what is the basis for the IEA assumptions that underlie vital global discussions?

-Each November a report is published that will shape discussions and plans for global energy consumption for years.
+Each autumn a report is published that will shape discussions and plans for global energy consumption for years.
 This covers global supply and demand, profitability, and, not least, whether the projects are compatible with efforts to achieve the climate targets set in Paris.

 These are hard questions to answer until the future becomes the present.
 World Energy Outlook from the IEA, however, aims to provide a basis for the decisions that must be made.
 Many extracts and analyses are issued throughout the year, but it is the main report, «World Energy Outlook», that paints the most complete picture of energy sources and global consumption in the decades ahead.